ayshahrah/seg/index.md

 - **Practicing**: using software tools and technologies to improve the learner's skills.
 The learner can utilize open source software tools and also can gain a trial/free access to some commercial software tools to apply the acquired knowledge.

 - **Networking**: joining and connecting with professional specialized online communities.
-This allows the learner to keep updated with latest trends and technologies in his/her specialized knowledge areas.
-Moreover, the learner can ask and communicate with experts in case he/she has an inquiry or encounters any difficulty.
+This allows the learner to keep updated with latest trends and technologies in the specialized knowledge areas.
+Moreover, the learner can ask and communicate with specialized experts in case of doubt or ambiguity.

 - **Teaching**: to help in getting serious, sharing knowledge, and improving soft skills.
-Once the learner knows that he/she has to teach others about what he/she has learned, this definitely makes him/her more serious in his/her learning process.
-Additionally, through this process, the learner can practice and gain non-technical (soft) skills like confidence, communication, presentation, speaking, etc.
+Through this process, the learner can practice and gain non-technical (soft) skills like confidence, communication, presentation, speaking, etc.

 ### Learning Outcomes